CIT28/files/w6/ps1p1.md

 # CS50 Problem Set 1 Part 1
-## Solve Lost Letter
+## Department of Elementary and Secondary Education
+## 1 thru 6

 ### Setup
-- In your codespace create a new folder named ps1 folder, make sure it is at the same level as ps0,  then create another folder named packages.
+- Inside the folder ps1 folder, make sure it is at the same level as packages,  then create another folder named dese.
--  Change the current folder to packages, then use the following command to copy the database file:
+-  Change the current folder to dese, then use the following command to copy the database file:
-    - ```curl -o packages.db https://raw.githubusercontent.com/CIT28/files/main/w5/packages.db```
+    - ```curl -o dese.db https://raw.githubusercontent.com/CIT28/files/main/w6/dese.db```
-    - Create a file to store the queries name it p1-q.sql and a README.md include heading "Solve Lost Letter" and commit with message:
+    - Create a file to store the queries name it p1-q.sql and a README.md include heading "DESE 1 thru 6" and commit with message:
         - **COMMIT MESSAGE - "setup complete"**

 ### Steps